MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-subscription-settings.md

    - [Add or remove machine tags by using the Defender for Endpoint API](add-or-remove-machine-tags.md).
    - [Add device tags by creating a custom profile in Microsoft Intune](machine-tags.md#add-device-tags-by-creating-a-custom-profile-in-microsoft-intune).

-2. Set up ) You can then create a Dynamic rule: “Tag” Does not contain “VIP” (3) All non VIP devices will be receiving License MDE P1 Tag and the appropriate functionality
+2. Set up a dynamic rule using the condition operator `Tag Does not contain VIP`.
+In this case, all devices that do not have the `VIP` tag will receive the `License MDE P1` tag and Defender for Endpoint Plan 1 capabilities.

 ## [**Use one plan**](#tab/oneplan)